cstefanache/templlmos/debug/gui_gui-styles.md

     font-family: monospace;
     font-size: small;
     padding: 5px;
+    border-bottom: 2px solid black;
     user-select: none; /* This will prevent text selection */ }

-/* This will apply styles to buttons inside the title bar */ .titleBar button {
+/* This will apply styles to buttons inside titleBar */ .titleBar button {
+    border: none;
     background: none;
-    border: none;
     cursor: pointer;
-    font-size: 6;
+    font-size: 6px;
-    padding: 0; /* This will remove default button padding */ }
+    padding: 0;
+}

 ```</pre>
-### Instruction: 1
+### Instruction: 2
-<pre style='text-wrap: wrap'> Generate browser vanilla JS code without the use of any library or framework.
-All the `os` functions are already defined.
+<pre style='text-wrap: wrap'>You are an AI programming assistant that generates only JS and CSS code.
 ### Instruction:

  css style for a .window class to follow the following rules:
 - white background color and a padding of 1px
 - a border of 2px solid black